-iPhone SE users are reporting numerous problems with the 4-inch flagship and the list includes severe battery drain, issues with connectivity, lag, and other performance issues.
+iPhone SE users are reporting problems with iOS 15 and the list includes abnormal battery drain, issues with connectivity, lag, and other performance issues.

-We haven’t run into any major iOS 11.2.1 problems on our iPhone SE, but some users are noticing bugs and a drop in performance. iOS updates aren’t supposed to have a negative effect on your device so this is obviously concerning.
+As we push deeper into the year, iPhone SE owners are dealing with a myriad of problems.
+We haven’t run into any major software issues on our iPhone SE, but some users are noticing bugs and a drop in performance.

 Today we want to address these iPhone SE problems and take you through the most important things those dealing with issues, and those worried about issues, need to know.

 Our guide to iPhone SE problems outlines the current set of issues and provides you with some resources that will come in handy if you run into something on your phone.